dwblair/zip-tube/README.md

 An easy-to-clean piping / tubing design.

-*Problem* -- you want to transport a fluid (breastmilk, say) from one location (a breast, say) to another location (a breastmilk container in a backpack, say).
-But typical plastic tubing is very difficult to clean!
+**Problem** -- sterile transport for fluids.

-*Solution* -- zip-tubing!
+**Solution** -- zip-tubing!

-In the below photos, the ends of the 'zip-tube' are open, and can be connected (via special connecters, yet to be designed) to various nozzles and etc.
+Note: in the below photos, the ends of the 'zip-tube' are open, and can be connected (via special connecters, yet to be designed) to various nozzles and etc.

 ### Closed: